trussle/trussle-logging/README.md

 ###Transports

-The default transport logs to console.
+The default Transport logs to the console.
-If you are to add your own custom transport then you it has to conform to this interface
+If you want to write to own trasport then it will have to comply with the following interface.

 ```js
 {